Tucker29/hello-world/English_1.md

 # English
 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
+## 2018.11.17
+threshold: nothing happens until the signal passes the threshold.

 ## 2018.11.16
 a bed of roses:  Life is not a bed of roses.
 big house: